Sliman4/slimebook/book/lvl1/receiving-near.md

 **trustless** two-way bridge, meaning that you don't need to trust the company that runs it, and it's less prone to hacks.
 If you want to bridge from BNB Smart Chain, Solana, Polygon, or another blockchain, you need to use a different bridge or an exchange.
-For small amounts (less than $100), you can use [Allbridge Classic](https://app.allbridge.io/bridge), but you can easily lose a good percentage of your money due to [slippage](../lvl2/exchanging-tokens-ref.md#slippage).
+For small amounts (less than $1000), you can use [Allbridge Classic](https://app.allbridge.io/bridge) or [Rubic Exchange](https://app.rubic.exchange/?fromChain=SOLANA&toChain=NEAR&to=NEAR&from=SOL&amount=10), but you can easily lose a good percentage of your money due to [slippage](../lvl2/exchanging-tokens-ref.md#slippage).
-I recommend [using an exchange](#from-an-exchange) for larger amounts.
-And for small amounts, too, if you have an account on an exchange.
+I recommend [using a centralized exchange](#from-an-exchange) for larger amounts.
+And for small amounts, too, if you have an account on an exchange, in most cases it's the cheapest option.

 ## Earn NEAR